Kaikoura – Guide for Backpackers

 Starting from just 500 metres off the coast of Kaikoura is the Kaikoura Canyon.
 This continental shelf holds a deepwater habitat that plunges to more than 2km.
 The muddy and murky depths holds creatures like bristle worms, heart urchins, spoon worms and sea cucumbers – a great feast for fish.
 All these nutrients are brought to the water’s surface with the cold currents off the South Island and combining with warmer currents from the north.
 In turn, this attracts all the marine life we are so eager to see, such as whales, dolphins, seals and seabirds.
 Amazing!

 All year round you can see the world’s largest toothed whales: giant sperm whales!
-You can either have a close encounter by taking a boat tour or see the whole body of the whales from the sky on a 30-minute flight, which is also surprisingly affordable, so it’s worth checking that out.
+You can either have a close encounter by taking a boat tour or see the whole body of the whales from the sky by plane or by helicopter.
 Either way, the sperm whales rarely let viewers down, as they are around all day, every day.
 Make sure to book your whale watching tour early, especially in summer.

 The sperm whale is just the highlight of these whale watching tours, as what else you encounter can change from time to time.
 Between December and March, you are more likely to see orcas.
 You are also likely to see pilot whales, seal colonies, pods of dolphins, and a variety of seabirds like the huge royal albatross.